grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

          var ticket = Substitute.For<TicketInProgress>();
 ```

-Implemented the first behavior. (in the book, play with the if and return to see each assertion fail):
+Implementing the first behavior. (in the book, play with the if and return to see each assertion fail):

 +++ b/Java/src/main/java/logic/TrainWithCoaches.java